Free African Union Society: History

 Because Newport was a major slave port, the city was home to one of the largest populations of enslaved and free Blacks in the American Colonies.

-The Free African Union Society of Newport was established on November 10, 1780 by Newport Gardner, Zingo Stevens and Prince Amy.
+The Free African Union Society of Newport was established on November 10, 1780, by Newport Gardner (aka Occramer Marycoo), Zingo Stevens and Prince Amy.
 The purpose was to assist the poor and sick, and to show mainstream white society that blacks could be responsible citizens.
 They provided members with proper burials, cared for widows and orphans, and promoted the cause of abolition.
 They also kept basic records of blacks in the community, and hired young enslaved black apprentices in hopes of helping them purchase their freedom.

 At least 85 members of the Free African Union Society between 1787 and 1810 have been identified by name.
 Founding members included Abraham Casey, Salmar Nubia, Quam Bowers, Zingo Stevens, Quash Mowat, Cubber Rodman, Cudjo Hicks, Congo Jenkins, Cuffe Mumford and Arthur Tikey.

 In 1824, the society changed its name to Colored Union Church and Society.

 Early Black churches in Newport

 The center of the African American community in Newport, as elsewhere, was the church.
-Newport’s first African heritage church and congregation was chartered in 1824 as the Union Colored Congregational Church (49 Division Street), followed by Mount Zion AME Church in 1845 (1 Zion Place), Shiloh Baptist in 1869 (29 School Street) and Mount Olivet in 1897 (79 Thames Street).
+Newport's first African heritage church and congregation was chartered in 1824 as the Union Colored Congregational Church (49 Division Street), followed by Mount Zion AME Church in 1845 (1 Zion Place), Shiloh Baptist in 1869 (29 School Street) and Mount Olivet in 1897 (79 Thames Street).

 Newport is home to a large African-American burying ground called "God's Little Acre."
 It may be home to the largest and oldest surviving collection of burial markers of enslaved and free Africans from the time period.